rieckpil/progmot/content/post/writing-a-book-remotely.md

 (first Poc, outline chapters, start writing, some technical hints on the worklfow, why Leanpub)

-We then met constantly every two weeks via Zoom and created a Slack workspace for communication and coordination.
+We then started to met constantly every two weeks via Zoom and created a Slack workspace for communication and coordination.
+We organized ourselves in a Scrum-like setup and planned our two week _sprints_ with a Trello board.
+These bi-weekly Zoom calls were a mix of a daily, review and planning session.

+There wasn't any story point or product owner, we were all intrinsically motivated to get stuff done and got a positive peer pressure as everyone was reporting what they achieved in the last two weeks.

 As a first step, we wanted to develop a small proof of concept application to explore which areas we can write about.
-We wanted our readers complete the journey from only a bit about AWS to having a automated CI/CD pipeline that deploys their application to production.
+We wanted our readers complete the journey from only a bit about AWS to having an automated CI/CD pipeline that deploys their application to production.

 For the tech-stack we picked what we felt most comfortable with: Java and Spring Boot with Spring Cloud AWS.

-Besides educating the reader about this topic, we also had a big self-interest as we were all using AWS almost on a daily basis and wanted to get to know it in more detail.
-Every one of us had stories and best practices for various AWS services to share that the other co-authors could learn from.
-Win-win!
+Besides exploring AWS services on the go, every one of us had stories and best practices for various AWS services to share that the other co-authors could learn from.

-We opened a new AWS account for this project, created three IAM users for us and a GitHub organization called to organize ourselves.
+We created a new AWS account for this project, and added three IAM users for us.
+Next, we created a GitHub organization that acts as an umbrella container for all related code repositories for this eBook project.

-Bi-weekly calls via Zoom to have a mix of a daily, review and planning in a one hour session.

-We were using a basic Trello board with some backlog columns, a In progress and one review column.

-We cross-read all out manuscript and therefore had

-Grammarly was another big help to spot some low hanging typo, grammatical and syntactical issues.

-Excalidraw for some nice-looking diagrams

-TODO: Add Excalidraw example picture
+We more or less split this PoC time into two areas: automating the infrastructure setup with CloudFormation and developing a sample application.
+Back then we started with `.yaml` CloudFormation templates but moved quickly to the promising AWS CDK project.

+As soon as we had a container cluster (ECS) with an automated CI/CD pipeline and the sample application with some basic features likes login with AWS Cognito and storing data within RDS ready, we started to plan the next steps.

+This pilot area took about 2-3 months.

+What's next was deciding how we would write this book.
+The main question we had to answer was: Should we talk to a publisher and pitch our idea or self-publish the whole thing?

-As this project was or all three of us a side-project and nothing we do full time, we all agreed that working with a formal publisher is no option for us.
+As this project was for all three of us a side-project and nothing we do full time, we all agreed that working with a formal publisher is no option for us.
 Working towards given deadlines and having to deliver a final piece on a fixed date was something we clearly wanted to avoid.

-Furthermore, Tom already had one of his eBooks published by a technical publisher and wasn't that convinced.

-As Tom already had self-published an eBook on Leanpub before, we went for Leanpub as their services are appealing for self-publishing tech authors:
+Furthermore, Tom already self-published his first book and then got a technical publisher on board to offer a print version and more distribution channels.
+Based on his experience and the common understanding, that this project may also fail, we went for the self-publishing approach.

+When it comes to self-publishing book in the tech space, [Leanpub](https://leanpub.com/) is the de-facto choice.

+Leanpub is really appealing for self-publishing tech authors as they offer the following:

-- write the manuscript in Markdown
+- write the manuscript in Markdown or bring your own PDF
-- formatting comes automatically
+- automatic formatting/layout for a Markdown manuscript
+- automatic file generation for other eBook formats like Mobi and ePub
-- direct integration with a GitHub repository
+- integration with GitHub/Dropbox for the manuscript
-- fair pricing with 80% royalties
+- fair pricing with 80% royalties for the authors
 - payout via PayPal and support for multiple authors
-- Leanpub acts as the marchant of record and takes ownership for the payment and tax handling
+- no payment/tax implications for the author: Leanpub acts as the merchant of record and takes ownership for the payment and tax handling (something I should have also favored for [my first online course](https://progmot.com/post/creating-and-selling-my-first-online-course/))

-Release early and often.
-They favor the approach of giving access to a book early while it's still in development.
+Leanpub is also build around the concept: Publish Early, Publish Often.
+They favor the approach of giving access to a book early while it's still in development and continuously adding new chapters to id.

-SHOW progress bar
+Each [Leanpub eBook landing page](https://leanpub.com/stratospheric) provides information about the completeness and when the last changes were published:

+TODO: ADD completeness image

+Leanpub even allows creating preview versions of the eBook that we heavily used to see a rendered version of our recent changes.
+This helped us quite a lot when preparing a new eBook version.

+We went for Leanpub because it's tech-friendly, easy-to-setup and offers fair royalties that the platform can automatically split between co-authors.

+Now it was time to get our hands dirty and bring the eBook manuscript setup in place.

 The manuscript is backed by a private GitHub repository.

-Leanpub allows creating preview versions of the eBook that we heavily used to see a rendered version of our recent changes.

-We choose Leanpub as it's tech-friendly, easy-to-setup and great royalties.
-Leanpub is a self-publishing platform mostly focussing on tech books.

 Pull request via GitHub.